 B. Employees with less than ten (10) months of employment in the district will earn one (1) working day for each full month of service.

-C.
+C. All vacation days earned as of June 30th must be taken by October 31st of the following year.
+Exceptions to this date may be granted by the Superintendent.

 D. All allowable vacations shall be taken after consultation with the employee and the approval of the Supervisor of Buildings and Grounds and Business Administrator.
 All vacation dates shall be arranged as not to interfere with the operation of the schools.